Hikaylee/SynergyNet/README.md

 # SynergyNet_mindspore

 ***
-Implemented the SynergyNet model based on mindspore.
+Implemented the SynergyNet model based on MindSpore.

 The SynergyNet pipeline contains two stages.
 The first stage includes a preliminary 3DMM regression from images and a multi-attribute feature aggregation (MAFA) for landmark refinement.
 The second stage contains a landmark-to 3DMM regressor to reveal the embedded facial geometry in sparse landmarks.